 The State of Illinois and many local governments must address significant financial challenges stemming from rising expenditures and outdated, inequitable revenue structures.
 Reforms will be required to adequately fund infrastructure, services, and pension obligations.
-However, a lack of adequate solutions or action to date threatens the region's economic resilience by deterring households and businesses from making long-term investments.
-Businesses in particular have to consider shifting long-term tax liabilities as they plan for large-scale investments and expenditures.
-That uncertainty creates a disincentive for major investments and hinders the region's ability to attract and retain businesses.
-While many intractable issues at the state level are beyond the control of CMAP and partners, ON TO 2O50 will recommend that State of Illinois and local elected officials reform tax policies to ensure adequate revenues, predictability and reliability, and improve equity across households, businesses, and local governments.
-A future with decreased federal and state funding resources requires stable and efficient tax structures that promote business investment and local government resilience.
+However, lack of adequate solutions or action to date threatens the region's economic resilience by deterring households and businesses from making long-term investments.
+Businesses in particular have to consider the uncertainty about long-term tax liabilities as they plan for large-scale investments and expenditures.
+The lack of reliability disincentivizes major investments and hinders the region's ability to attract and retain businesses.
+While many intractable issues at the State level are out of the control of CMAP and partners, ON TO 2050 will recommend that State and local elected officials take action to reform state and local tax policy to ensure adequate revenues, predictability and reliability, and improve equity across households, businesses, and local governments.
+A future with decreased federal, and potentially state, funding resources requires stable and efficient tax structures that promote business investment and local government resilience.

-In particular, state and local tax structures affect the ability of the region's governments to promote land uses that are regionally beneficial and that meet local goals for quality of life.
-Under the current tax structure, communities with land use that emphasizes retail may have a stronger fiscal position than other communities in the region.
+In particular, state and local tax structures affect the ability of the region's governments to promote regionally beneficial land uses and meet local land use and quality of life goals.
+Under the current tax structure, communities with land use mixes that emphasize retail may have a stronger fiscal position than other communities in the region.
 Communities without sales tax-generating businesses have fewer options to raise municipal revenues.
 Moreover, the retail landscape is changing as consumers purchase more goods online and purchase more services, neither of which is included in the local sales tax base.
 ON TO 2050 will recommend state tax reforms, such as expanding the sales tax base, to ensure that communities can provide municipal services and infrastructure regardless of their land use mix.
-CMAP and other partners should also explore fiscal strategies to more fully support infill development and all land uses, particularly industrial development.
-Balancing the fiscal outcomes between various land uses can support regionally beneficial ones, as well as allow communities to pursue land uses that best support their goals.
+CMAP and other partners should also explore fiscal strategies to more fully support all land uses, particularly industrial development.
+Balancing the fiscal outcomes between various land uses that best support their goals.